TheFes/relative-time-plus/README.md

 {% from 'relative_time_plus.jinja' import relative_time_plus %}
 {{ relative_time_plus(states('sensor.uptime'), parts=3, week=false, time=true, verbose=true, language='nl') }}
 ```
+This will output something like
+`3 dagen, 2 uur en 7 minuten`

 ## My language is not suported
 You can either issue a PR with the language phrases, or create an issue with all the required phrases (so singular, plural and verbose per time section, a combine word and an error text) in an issue.